lucazammataro/cymol/README.md

 Special thanks to the foundational principles set by Dennis C. Rapaport's book, which has been instrumental in guiding this project's development.

-## References

-1. Rapaport DC.
-The Art of Molecular Dynamics Simulation.
-2nd ed.
-Cambridge University Press; 2004.

-2. Smith KW.
-Cython: A Guide for Python Programmers 1st Edition, O'Really ISBN-13: 978-1491901557

-3. Zammataro L. The Lennard-Jones potential Why the art of molecular dynamics is so fascinating, and why I got so emotionally overwhelmed, (https://towardsdatascience.com/the-lennard-jones-potential-35b2bae9446c)

 Join us in advancing the field of molecular dynamics through innovative programming and collaborative development!

 ---